• Skip to primary navigation

 Instructions

-• Mix the cornstarch, ¼ cup sugar, egg yolks, orange zest, lemon and water to make a slurry.
+• Mix the cornstarch, ¼ cup sugar, egg yolks, orange zest, pinch of salt, lemon and water to make a slurry.

 • Heat the nannyberry butter and the half and half, whisking, until hot and steaming, but not boiling.